yadt/yadtshell/man-yadtshell.md

 Set a unique identifier for running commands in a session.
 With this option, it is possible to use a lock acquired by locking on another host by using the same *ID* across all commands.

+* --force-initial-status :
+Force an initial status before calling the command.

 # EXAMPLES

 * yadtshell status: